Limit Distribution Theory for the Smooth 1-Wasserstein Distance with Applications: Berry-Esseen Type Bounds for Vanishing Smoothing Parameter

-The classical Berry-Esseen theorem evaluates the distance in supremum norm between the CDF of the (scaled and centered) sample mean and its Gaussian limit distribution.
-In other words, when $F_n$ is an empirical CDF from a centered distribution with unit variance and finite absolute third moment $M_3$, the classical Berry-Esseen Theorem states that
+Given a limit distribution theory, Berry-Esseen type bounds quantify the accuracy of the distributional approximation.
+The classic Berry-Esseen theorem fulfills this role for the CLT, specifying the rate at which the sample mean CDF (of standardized i.i.d. samples) converges towards the standard normal distribution in the sup-norm \citep{berry1941accuracy,esseen1942liapunov}.
+Specifically, let $F_n(x) := \PP \big(n^{-1/2}\sum_{i=1}^n \xi_i \le x\big)$ for i.i.d. $\xi_1,\dots,\xi_n$ with mean zero and variance one, and take $\Phi$ as the CDF of $\cN_1$.
+The Berry-Esseen theorem yields

-The original result \cite{berry1941accuracy,esseen1942liapunov} has been proven under various settings by many different authors and the constant $C$ in the above inequality has been refined over the years (see \cite{shevtsova2011absolute} for a summary, and a recent proof).
-It was extended to Banach spaces by \cite{rhee1986uniform}.
-Similar approximation results for empirical and bootstrap processes for bounded and VC-type functions classes have been established in \cite{massart1989strong,ChChKa2014,ChChKa2016}.
+where the constant $C$ above was refined multiple times throughout the years (see \citet{shevtsova2011absolute} for a review and a recent proof).
+This result has seen many extensions and generalizations, e.g., to Banach spaces \citep{rhee1986uniform} and similar approximation bounds for empirical and bootstrap processes over bounded and/or VC-type function classes \citep{massart1989strong,ChChKa2014,ChChKa2016}.

-In this section, we derive analogous results for the non-asymptotic approximation of the limiting distribution of $\sqrt{n}\gwassemp$ from Theorem \ref{thm: CLT for W1} by either the finite sample quantity $\sqrt{n}\gwassemp$ or the empirical bootstrap.
-Proximity between the distributions is measured in the Prokhorov distance, which is given~by
+In this section, we derive Berry-Esseen type bounds for finite-sample approximations of the limiting distribution from Theorem \ref{thm: CLT for W1}, by either the (scaled) empirical SWD or its bootstrap analogue.
+Motivated by noise annealing techniques used in machine learning, our results allow the smoothing parameter $\sigma$ to vanishes as $n \to \infty$ at a sufficiently slow rate.
+Recalling that $\big|\gwass(P,Q)-\wass(P,Q)\big|\leq 2\sigma\sqrt{d}$, the vanishing $\sigma$ analysis enables viewing the SWD as a proxy of classic $\wass$.
+The discrepancy between the limit distribution and its non-asymptotic approximation is measured by the Prokhorov distance, given~by

 With some abuse of notation, we write $\rho(X,Y)$ instead of $\rho(P,Q)$, for $X\sim P$ and $Y\sim Q$.